Major chip flaws impact billions of devices

 Intel chips are found in everything from personal computers to medical equipment.
 The company's shares were down 3% on Wednesday.

-The company said in a press release that "Many types of computing devices — with many different vendors' processors and operating systems — are susceptible to these exploits."
+The company said in a press release that "many types of computing devices — with many different vendors' processors and operating systems — are susceptible to these exploits."

-Intel said it is working with other chipmakers including AMD (AMD) and ARM Holdings to solve the issue.
+Intel said it is working with other chipmakers, including AMD and ARM Holdings, to solve the issue.
 ARM said in a statement a small subset of its processors are susceptible to the flaws.
 AMD said in a statement there is a "near zero risk of exploitation" for one of the security issues, due to architecture differences.

 A fix requires both the chip manufacturers and software makers to update their products before pushing it out.